pranjay-poddar/Dev-Geeks/README.md

 ## Hacktoberfest-Guideline
-Beginner Friendly Hacktoberfest2021 repository.
-You can contribute anything from algorithm codes important DS questions with there solutions.</br>
+Beginners to expert Friendly Hacktoberfest2021 repository.
+You can contribute any of the given tracks and make a valid PR for the project/mini-project you've added.</br>
 Happy Coding!

 ## How to contribute: